 Peaches and Nectarines

-Peaches and nectarines belong to the same species of fruit tree; nectarines are smooth-skinned mutations of peaches.
+Peaches and nectarines belong to the same genus and species of fruit tree (Prunus persica); nectarines are smooth-skinned mutations of peaches.
 These fruits are grown all across the state.
 Since peaches bloom so early in spring, frosts may nip flowers and reduce subsequent fruit crops.
 In southern Alabama, peach tree varieties with low winter chilling requirements are necessary in order for flowering to occur.
 Don't plant low chilling peaches in northern Alabama as they will be ready to bloom earlier and be subject to killing frosts in late winter.

 The Best Figs

-Common and San Pedro types of fig trees are good for Alabama gardeners.
+Common and San Pedro types of fig trees (Ficus carica) are good for Alabama gardeners.
 These types produce fruits even if insect pollination of the flowers never occurs.
-Figs are more large multistemmed shrubs than traditional looking trees, but their reliable fruit production and winter hardiness are terrific all across the state.
+Figs resemble large multistemmed shrubs than traditional looking trees, but their reliable fruit production and winter hardiness are terrific all across the state.
 Extreme winter cold may kill back some branch tips, but fig plants rejuvenate readily once spring warmth returns.

 When to Grow Cherries

-Sweet cherries are not recommended for Alabama gardens because they bloom so early and are killed by untimely spring frosts, so focus on growing sour cherry varieties, which bloom later in spring and avoid the frosts altogether.
+Sweet cherries are not recommended for Alabama gardens because they bloom so early and are killed by untimely spring frosts, so focus on growing sour cherry (Prunus spp.) cultivars, which bloom later in spring and avoid the frosts altogether.
 Another bonus for sour cherries is that they produce fruits without the need for companion trees nearby to ensure flower pollination.

 Growing Persimmons in the South

-While the American persimmon is a native fruit tree, their fruits are not overly flavorful.
-The Alabamian needs to grow Asian persimmons, commonly referred to as Japanese or Oriental persimmons.
-The fruit is sweet to tart in flavor, ripening late in autumn as the foliage turns orange and red.
+The Alabamian can grow American persimmons (Diospyros virginiana) or Asian persimmons (Diospyros kaki), commonly referred to as Japanese or Oriental persimmons.
+Ripe fruits are sweet to tart in flavor, ripening late in autumn as the foliage turns orange and red.
+Unripe fruits have an astringent quality that makes them inedible.
 Plant multiple trees of persimmons to ensure cross-pollination for the largest production of fruits.

 Best Plum Tree Varieties